shetty-shreyas-udaya/Event-Booking-frontend/README.md

 🛡️ Admin event management
 🔐 JWT authentication
 🚦 Rate limiting
-🌐 Fully deployable on Render / Netlify
+🌐 Fully deployable on Render & Vercel.

 This project is designed as a **portfolio-ready demo** to showcase your ability to build a real application end-to-end using **React + Java Spring Boot**.